 You probably know that drinking under the age of 21 is illegal and you will get in legal trouble if you are caught.
+Some colleges have disciplinary procedures for students who are caught drinking such as suspension, mandatory counseling, or expulsion.
 However, you will probably encounter alcohol at some point before you turn 21, which is the legal drinking age in the United States.
 Obviously, the best way to avoid drinking-related problems is to not drink at all.

 If you decide to drink, it should be your own decision and not because other people want you to, or tell you to.
 Also, remember that if you drink more than one or two drinks, you may lose the ability to think clearly and may have difficulty controlling your body (stumbling, slurring your words, etc.).

 If you do decide to drink, here are some tips to stay safe:

 - Be in control of your beverage at all times.
 Never put your drink down and walk away.
 Date rape drugs such as “Roofies” (slang for Rohypnol® or GHB) can easily be put in a drink without you even noticing.
 Roofies cause drowsiness, dizziness, memory loss, and other dangerous symptoms.